nobl9/terraform-n9-export-aws/modules/aws/snowflake/README.md

 # S3 bucket for Nobl9 to export data

-This folder contains a Terraform module that creates S3 bucket and IAM role which gives Nobl9 write access to it.
+This folder contains a Terraform module that creates IAM role, which gives Snowflake read access to S3 bucket specified as parameter and configure notifications for Snowpipe.

 ```hcl
 module "aws_snowflake" {